Helping students help themselves

 Uplift_Yu Kee2

-Photo of Mr Lim Yu Kee making plans for the Uplift and Educational Support Branch
+Mr Lim Yu Kee, director of the Uplift and Educational Support Branch.

 Gotong royong to support every child